danialo/debate-check/README.md

 # Debate Check - Claims Extraction Pipeline

 A text analysis tool for extracting factual claims from debate transcripts.
-This tool forms the foundation for a comprehensive debate analysis platform that will eventually include fact-checking, logical fallacy detection, and multi-dimensional scoring.
+This tool forms the foundation for a comprehensive debate analysis platform that includes fact-checking, logical fallacy detection, and multi-dimensional scoring.

 ## 🚀 Quick Start